-- b.
+b.
 A Member's access to behavioral health services shall be no more restrictive than for accessing medical services (§4.4.A.9).
 The Health Plan shall make available triage lines or screening systems, and allow the use of telemedicine, evisits, and/or other evolving and innovative technological solutions, when applicable.
-The Health Plan shall not apply any financial requirement or treatment limitation to mental health or SUD benefits in any classification that is more restrictive than the predominant financial requirement or treatment limitation of that type applied to substantially all medical/surgical benefits in the same classification furnished to the Members, whether or not the benefits are furnished by the same Health Plan. - c.
+The Health Plan shall not apply any financial requirement or treatment limitation to mental health or SUD benefits in any classification that is more restrictive than the predominant financial requirement or treatment limitation of that type applied to substantially all medical/surgical benefits in the same classification furnished to the Members, whether or not the benefits are furnished by the same Health Plan.

+- c.
 The Health Plan is not obligated to provide behavioral health services to those adults who have been criminally committed for evaluation or treatment in an inpatient setting under the provisions of HRS §706-607, or individuals who are committed to the Hawaii Youth Correctional Facility. - d.
 The psychiatric evaluation and treatment of the Members who have been criminally committed to ambulatory mental healthcare settings, including those with legal encumbrances to DOH, shall be the clinical responsibility of the appropriate state agency.
 The Health Plan shall remain responsible for providing medical services to these criminally committed Members.
-In addition, the Health Plan may be billed for standard behavioral health services provided to these Members.
+In addition, the Health Plan may be billed for standard behavioral health services provided to these Members. - e.

-e.
 The Health Plan shall provide the behavioral health services in accordance with the prescribed parameters and limitations.
-The Health Plan shall comply with all state and federal laws pertaining to the provision of such services.

-3. Ambulatory Mental Health Services
+The Health Plan shall comply with all state and federal laws pertaining to the provision of such services. - 3.
+Ambulatory Mental Health Services - a.

-a.
 The Health Plan shall provide coverage for ambulatory mental health services, which includes twenty-four (24) hour access line, mobile crisis response, crisis stabilization, crisis management, and crisis residential services.
-Health Plans shall have a contract for crisis services with the DOH, AMHD.

-4. Psychotropic Medications and Medication Management
+Health Plans shall have a contract for crisis services with the DOH, AMHD. - 4.
+Psychotropic Medications and Medication Management

-a.
-The Health Plan shall provide coverage for medications and medication management, which includes the evaluation, prescription, maintenance of psychotropic medications, medication management/counseling/education, promotion of algorithms, and guidelines.

-5. Inpatient Psychiatric Hospitalizations

-a.
-The Health Plan shall provide coverage for inpatient psychiatric hospitalization which includes room/board, nursing care, medical supplies, equipment, medications and medication management, diagnostic services, psychiatric and other behavioral health practitioner services, ancillary services, and other services when Medical Necessity is established.

-6. Psychiatric or Psychological Evaluation and Treatment

-a.
-The Health Plan shall be responsible for providing coverage for psychiatric or psychological evaluation and treatment and may utilize a full array of effective interventions and qualified professionals such as psychiatrists, psychologists, licensed clinical social workers, licensed mental health counselors, licensed marriage family therapists, and behavioral health nurse practitioners to evaluate for and provide treatment of behavioral health services to include individual and group counseling and monitoring.

-7. SUD Treatment

 - a.
+The Health Plan shall provide coverage for medications and medication management, which includes the evaluation, prescription, maintenance of psychotropic medications, medication management/counseling/education, promotion of algorithms, and guidelines. - 5.
+Inpatient Psychiatric Hospitalizations - a.
+The Health Plan shall provide coverage for inpatient psychiatric hospitalization which includes room/board, nursing care, medical supplies, equipment, medications and medication management, diagnostic services, psychiatric and other behavioral health practitioner services, ancillary services, and other services when Medical Necessity is established. - 6.
+Psychiatric or Psychological Evaluation and Treatment - a.
+The Health Plan shall be responsible for providing coverage for psychiatric or psychological evaluation and treatment and may utilize a full array of effective interventions and qualified professionals such as psychiatrists, psychologists, licensed clinical social workers, licensed mental health counselors, licensed marriage family therapists, and behavioral health nurse practitioners to evaluate for and provide treatment of behavioral health services to include individual and group counseling and monitoring. - 7.
+SUD Treatment - a.
 The Health Plan shall provide coverage for both inpatient and outpatient SUD treatment when Medical Necessity is established.
 A Member's access to SUD treatment shall be no more restrictive than for accessing medical services.
-SUD treatment shall be provided in a treatment setting accredited according to the standards established by the ADAD. - b.
-The Health Plan shall maintain a robust provider network that includes treatment providers that are closely aligned with the currently existing community-based providers that are accredited and monitored by ADAD to the extent possible.
+SUD treatment shall be provided in a treatment setting accredited according to the standards established by the ADAD.